fishslips/TimSeverance/docs/Academic/Discrete 1/CS-2300/Exam 3 Prep.md

-### Chapter 6 Topics
+### Chapter 6 Topics (Integer Properties)

-.1
-.2
-.3
-.5
-.6
-.7

-Questions 1-6 from the Test 3 sample are very close to questions that will be on the test.
+Questions 1-7 from the Test 3 sample are very close to questions that will be on the test.

 Be aware of the Extended Euclid's Algorithm.
 You will be asked to find s and t.